SpencerDuncan8/Crossfit_Workout_App/README.md

-# CrossFit Workout Tracker & Builder
+# BlockFit: Workout Tracker & Builder

 A premium web application to guide your fitness journey.
-Get started immediately with professionally designed programs or use the powerful editor to create, plan, and track your own custom CrossFit-style workouts.
+Get started immediately with professionally designed programs or use the powerful editor to create, plan, and track your own custom functional fitness workouts.

 ## 🎯 Current Status: Major Features Complete! 🚀